-For cases that allow for application of the gaussian mode algorithm, our results are in excellent agreement with the latter one, as shown for several examples presented in Section 4.
-Curved end mirrors have been modeled by imposing appropriate boundary conditions, taking into account a locally varying phase shift.
+For cases that allow for application of the gaussian mode algorithm, our results are in excellent agreement with the latter one, as shown for two examples presented in Section 4.

 Based on thermal and structural FEA results imported from LASCADTM,2 we have also applied our method to model a monolithic DPSSL consisting of an end pumped crystal, whose deformed end faces represent the end mirrors of the cavity.
 In this case, the expected deviation between gaussian approximation and numerical solution could be demonstrated clearly.
 Therefore, the combination of our new approach with thermal and structural FEA is expected to deliver an accurate and reliable eigenmode analysis also for more complex resonator configurations.